For standard SPL token accounts and Token-2022 accounts, users receive up to:

 That’s where Claimy comes in.

-Claimy is the official mascot of Unclaimed SOL, and his mission is simple:
+Claimy is the official mascot of Unclaimed SOL, and his mission is simple: find forgotten SOL and help you reclaim it.

 No hype.
 No tricks.
 Just wallet cleanup.